jrouly/bikes/triumph/README.md

 At the [sage advice](https://www.sheldonbrown.com/raleigh26.html) of Sheldon Brown, I was able to find a JIS format square tapered spindle that fit in the original cups with slightly oversized 6mm bearings.
 The width of the spindle relative to the frame and the chainstays looks good, but we'll see how the chainline looks when I get a chain ring on.

+The first bottom bracket spindle I purchased was a 7-series JIS 73x128mm spindle.
+It provided me a front chainline of 56.7mm, which is too wide.

 ### Front Hub

 I picked up an original 1955 Sturmey Archer 32h GH6 Dynamo hub for the front.